pyeventsourcing/esdbclient/README.md

 commit_position = client.get_commit_position()
 ```

-This method is provided as a convenience when testing, and otherwise isn't
-very useful.
-In particular, when reading all events (see above) or subscribing
-to all events with a catch-up subscription (see below), the commit position
-would normally be read from the downstream database, so that you are reading
-from the last position that was successfully processed.

 This method takes an optional argument `timeout` which is a float that sets
 a deadline for the completion of the gRPC operation.

+This method can be useful to measure progress of a downstream component
+that is processing all recorded events, by comparing the current commit
+position with the recorded commit position of the last successfully processed
+event in a downstream component.

+The value of the `commit_position` argument when reading events either by using
+the `read_all_events()` method or by using a catch-up subscription would usually
+be determined by the recorded commit position of the last successfully processed
+event in a downstream component.

 ## Subscriptions

 ### Catch-up subscriptions

-The method `subscribe_all_events()` can be used to create a
+The client has a `subscribe_all_events()` method, which can be used
-"catch-up subscription" to EventStoreDB.
+to start a "catch-up" subscription.

+Many catch-up subscriptions can be created, concurrently or
+successively, and all will receive all the events they are
+subscribed to receive.

+This method returns an iterator object which yields recorded events,
+including events that are recorded after the subscription was created.
+This iterator object will therefore not stop, unless the connection
+to the database is lost.
+The connection will be closed when the
+iterator object is deleted from memory, which will happen when the
+iterator object goes out of scope is explicitly deleted (see below),
+and the connection may be closed by the server.

-This method takes an optional `position` argument, which can be
+This method takes an optional `commit_position` argument, which can be
 used to specify a commit position from which to subscribe for
 recorded events.
 The default value is `None`, which means
 the subscription will operate from the first recorded event
 in the database.

-This method returns an iterable object, from which recorded events
-can be obtained by iteration, including events that are recorded
-after the subscription was created.

-Many catch-up subscriptions can be created, concurrently or
-successively, and all will receive all the events they are
-subscribed to receive.
+If a commit position is given, it must match
+an actually existing commit position in the database.
+The events
+that are obtained will not include the event recorded at that commit
+position.

+This method also takes three other optional arguments, `filter_exclude`,
+`filter_include`, and `timeout`.

+The argument `filter_exclude` is a sequence of regular expressions matching
+the type strings of recorded events that should be excluded.
+By default,
+this argument will match "system events", so that they will not be included.
+This argument is ignored if `filter_include` is set to a non-empty sequence.

+The argument `filter_include` is a sequence of regular expressions
-The value of the `commit_position` attribute of recorded events can be
+matching the type strings of recorded events that should be included.
+By
-recorded along with the results of processing recorded events,
-to track progress and to allow event processing to be resumed at
-the correct position.
+default, this argument is an empty tuple.
+If this argument is set to a
+non-empty sequence, the `filter_exclude` argument is ignored.

+Please note, the filtering happens on the EventStoreDB server, and the
+`limit` argument is applied on the server after filtering.
+See below for
+more information about filter regular expressions.

+The argument `timeout` is a float which sets a deadline for the completion of
+the gRPC operation.
+This probably isn't very useful, but is included for
+completeness and consistency with the other methods.

 The example below shows how to subscribe to receive all recorded
 events from a specific commit position.
-Three already-existing
+Three already-recorded
 events are received, and then three new events are recorded, which
 are then received via the subscription.